Compact Manifolds with Unbounded Nilpotent Fundamental Groups and Positive Ricci Curvature: Proof of Theorem

 More precisely, let $V$ be a $g^{FM}$ unit vertical vector with $H$ unit a horizontal vector.
 Note that the $V$ can be identified as a $2$-form in $M_k$ (in local coordinates $\sum_{ij}\theta_{ij}(V) dx_i \wedge dx_j$), and so we can identify ${\rm Rm}_k[V]$ as a $2$-form.
 Now recall the formulas (see \cite{ONeill} and also \cite{BerardBergery,Nash,Besse}):

-where $H, H_1, H_2, H_4$ form an orthonormal frame of $(M_k,g)$, $C=C(n, {\rm Rm}_k, \nabla{\rm Rm}_k)$ and $\epsilon_k$ is the positive Ricci lower bound on $M^4_k$.
+where $H, H_1, H_2, H_3$ form an orthonormal frame of $(M_k,g)$, $C=C(n, {\rm Rm}_k, \nabla{\rm Rm}_k)$ and $\epsilon_k$ is the positive Ricci lower bound on $M^4_k$.
 In particular, if $d_k$ is sufficiently small (depending on the size of ${\rm Rm}_k$ and $\nabla{\rm Rm}_k$ and the lower Ricci bound on $M^4_k$), then positive Ricci on $M^4_k$ implies positive Ricci on $FM_k$ .

-We have thus built a ten dimensional compact manifold with positive Ricci curvature and a free action of $H_3(\dZ/k\dZ)$.
+We have thus built a ten-dimensional compact manifold with positive Ricci curvature and a free action of $H_3(\dZ/k\dZ)$.
 However, we are not quite done yet.
 As $M_k$ is homeomorphic to the connected sum of $(k-1)$ copies of $S^2\times S^2$ we have that $M_k$ is a spin manifold.
-In particular, even though $M_k$ is simply connected we have that $FM_k$ is not simply connected.
+Indeed, as noted in Section \ref{subsec:sinS1bundle}, the classification results in \cite{ChurchLamotke} yield the stronger statement that $M_k$ is diffeomorphic to the connected sum of $(k-1)$ copies of $S^2\times S^2$.
+In particular, although $M_k$ is simply connected, its frame bundle $FM_k$ is not.
 More precisely, $\pi_1(FM_k)=\dZ/2\dZ$.
+We therefore consider the spin frame bundle $P_{\rm Spin}M_k$, which is the double cover of $FM_k$.
+It is simply connected, and the action of $H_3(\dZ/k\dZ)$ on $FM_k$ lifts to an action of a $\dZ/2\dZ$-extension of $H_3(\dZ/k\dZ)$ on $P_{\rm Spin}M_k$.
+To simplify notation, we denote this extension by $G_k$.
+Note that every element $g\in H_3(\dZ/k\dZ)$ admits two lifts in $G_k$ which are $\mathrm{Spin}(4)$-bundle automorphisms and isometries on $P_{\rm Spin} M_k$.
+In particular, the $G_k$-action and the $\mathrm{Spin}(4)$ action do commute.